If you are feeling nauseous, choose dry, starchy, and bland foods like crackers, noodles, and toast. Plus, stay hydrated by drinking clear fluids.

 For example, peppermint aromatherapy has been found to reduce nausea in people who had undergone open-heart surgery, while combined peppermint and lemon aromatherapy had the same effect in pregnant people (

 Despite a lack of scientific evidence, many people with nausea find that herbal teas are well tolerated.

 Drinking a cup of peppermint tea or adding a slice of lemon to hot water may ease your nausea.
 Even if the herb itself may show no effect, the fluids aid hydration when you’re sick.

-- Eat something small every 1–2 hours: Avoid skipping meals, as an empty stomach can worsen nausea.
+- Eat something small every 1–2 hours.
+Avoid skipping meals, since an empty stomach can worsen nausea.

-You can take additional steps to treat nausea by avoiding certain foods, eating small, regular snacks or meals, consuming liquids and solids separately, avoiding food preparation, sitting up after eating and keeping your mouth fresh and clean.
+You can take additional steps to treat nausea by avoiding certain foods; eating small, regular snacks or meals; consuming liquids and solids separately; avoiding food preparation; sitting up after eating; and keeping your mouth fresh and clean.

-What’s most important when you’re sick is to ensure proper hydration by drinking plenty of water and electrolyte-rich drinks.
+What’s most important when you’re not feeling well is to ensure proper hydration by drinking plenty of water and electrolyte-rich beverages.

-By trying these foods, you can keep yourself nourished while you’re ill and in the long term.
+By trying these foods, you can keep yourself nourished while you’re under the weather and in the long term.